 - Students are expected to come in class and exams on time; and not leaving the class while in session (unless there's a prior notice).
-Attendance will be taken; absences should not be more than ten times.
+Attendance will be taken; absences should not be more than ten percent of the overall hours of the whole term.
 Occasionally, the instructor will call roll the attendance. - Chatting or cross-talking during lectures are prohibited; there should be no disruption of class, noise, rude or disrespectful behaviors. - Electronic devices should be turned off, except those used to facilitate teaching-learning session. - During exams, no use of cellphones or other electronic gadgets (other than calculator). - No eating in class during session (unless you invite the whole class, including the class instructor!).